-Bake this easy pumpkin dump cake if you’re looking for a fall pumpkin dessert recipe that’s quick to make and delicious.
+Bake this easy pumpkin pecan dump cake for a holiday recipe to serve your Thanksgiving guests.
 It’s…

 Creamy.
 Crispy.
 Crazy good.